roadfoodr/tinware/prompts/tinware-app-prompt-current.md

 20. Styling (index.css):
     - Use a bold, fixed-width, serif (typewriter-style) font for root and answerWord displays.
-    - Implement color-coding for different answer types as specified in DisplayArea.tsx.
+    - Implement color-coding for different answer types:
+      - Valid answers: light green background, dark green text
+      - Invalid answers: light gray background, dark gray text, strikethrough
+      - Missed answers: light red background, dark red text
+    - Style the success-message classes:
+      - all-words: light green background, dark green text
+      - some-words: light orange background, dark orange text
+    - Style the error-message class with a light red background and dark red text.
-    - Style the success-message, error-message, and hint-message classes appropriately.
+    - Style the hint-message with a light blue background.
     - Improve the styling of the input area, making it prominent and centered.
     - Enhance the appearance of the answer rows with padding, border-radius, and subtle background colors.
     - Ensure responsive design for mobile friendliness.